Desert box turtle – picture by Sean O’Connor

 The desert box turtle has a hinged shell similar to other box turtles that allows it to completely close its shell to protect itself.

-The average length is 35 centimeters.
+The average length is 35 centimetres.

 Sexing a Desert Box Turtle